esamattis/immer-reducer/README.md

 ## 📚 Examples

-Here's a more complete example with [redux-render-prop](https://github.com/epeli/redux-render-prop):
+Here's a more complete example with redux-saga and [redux-render-prop](https://github.com/epeli/redux-render-prop):

 <https://github.com/epeli/typescript-redux-todoapp>